MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history.md

 ### How are missing measurements handled?

 When measurements are merged into less granular series that span more time, as described in [Timeframes](#Timeframes), periods of missing data are excluded.
-For example, if the server was down for 30 minutes, then running at 50% CPU for the next 30 minutes, the `ClusterNode.Cpu.Usage` average for the hour will be recorded correctly as 50%, not 25%.
+For example, if the server was down for 30 minutes, then running at 50% CPU for the next 30 minutes, the `ClusterNode.Cpu.Usage` average for the hour will be recorded correctly as 50% (not 25%).

 ### How do I disable this feature?